Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 5. Use Email Instead of Username for Login

-Wp email login is the plugin you would love for this job, and it works out of the box for this job.
-You need to install the plugin, and it will start working upon activation.
+Wp email login is the plugin you would love for this job, and it works out of the box.
+You need to install the plugin, which will start working upon activation.
 It works straight away.
 No configuration or settings are required.

 6. Customizing Your Login URL